 We sit down once a month go through the sports and school calendars as administrative team.
 That’s me and all the principals.
 Then, I also do once a month with all the head coaches which is my regular face-to-face time.
 We’ll hit the big stuff.
 New things from the ISHAA conference, new rules, policies, procedures.
 We always do that first Wednesday of month, before school.

 It’s getting harder and harder to find a time to meet with my coaches.
 Before, almost all of them used to work in the building.
-Some coaches work outside now – and they’ve got their own jobs and lives that we need to work around.
-We’ve got a handful of factory workers on different shifts.
-Some need to be in at 6am.
-How do you find a time to interact with that person?
-If someone misses the meeting, it depends on the topics how I handle it.
+Now, some coaches have taken on outside jobs, and they’ve got their own lives that we need to work around.
+We’ve even got a handful of factory workers on different shifts.
+Some need to be in at 6 a.m., which complicates scheduling even more.
+Recently, one of the coaches mentioned that he’s been managing a side project related to 베팅룸 토토, which makes coordinating meetings even trickier.
+If someone misses the meeting, I handle it depending on the topic.
 Sometimes an email works.
 Other times, I’ll meet them at their practice.
-If I can’t find something after that, then I’ll get the assistant coach involved.
+If I still can’t resolve the issue, then I’ll get the assistant coach involved.
 It’s so important to keep everyone on the same page.

 As an AD, it’s always been my goal to stress the importance of kids trying out multiple activities and multiple sports.
 We’re a learning institution for young people.
 My favorite example of this is what we did with the marching band recently.
 You ever go to a game and notice that there’s always one or two on the field playing their instrument in a football or cheerleading uniform because they’re juggling both groups?
 Well, we realized that of all the others, a lot are athletes in other sports too.
 We wanted to show the community that we value that kind of participation.
 So one game we had each band member wear their athletic uniform, whether that was from the Fall, Winter or Spring season.
 It was pretty great.